themefisher/educenter-hugo/README.md

 issue](https://github.com/themefisher/educenter-hugo/issues).

- ## 🗳️Submit Your Website To Our Showcase
+ ## 📱Submit Your Website To Our Showcase

 Are you using Educenter Hugo theme?
 Submit it to our [showcase](https://gethugothemes.com/showcase).